Describe A Quiet Place You Like To Go: IELTS Speaking Cue Card

 Follow up questions

-What types of books do you enjoy reading the most?
+What types of books do you enjoy the most?

-I enjoy reading a variety of books, but I particularly love history and sociology.
-These subjects provide insights into human behavior and societal changes, which I find fascinating.
-Law is also a significant interest of mine, as it helps me understand the framework of society.
+I enjoy a variety of books, but I particularly love historical novels and non-fiction books about sociology and law.
+These genres not only entertain me but also provide valuable insights into human behavior and the complexities of society, which I find fascinating.

 Band 7